🔍 RAG (Retrieval-Augmented Generation) Guide

 RAG enhances AI agents by providing them with access to external knowledge sources.
 Instead of relying solely on pre-trained knowledge, agents can retrieve relevant information from documents, databases, or other sources to provide more accurate and up-to-date responses.

-Quick Start
+🚀 Quick Start

-# Query with RAG-enhanced responses
+super agent run <agent_name> # Use with RAG-enhanced responses

 RAG Configuration